The minimum requirements for admission to the Freshman Early Entry program are as follows:

 Technical Standards for Admission, Progression and Graduation (Technical Standards) are an integral component of the School of Nursing (SON) at the University of Mississippi Medical Center academic requirements that identify core professional nursing competencies in eight specific domains - critical thinking/cognitive competencies, professional relationships, communication, mobility, motor skills, hearing and visual skills, observation and tactile senses.
 Nursing students must meet all the requirements of the Technical Standards, with or without reasonable accommodations, in order to successfully progress through and graduate from their respective curricula.

 The Freshman Early Entry program is a joint offering of University of Mississippi Medical Center, University of Mississippi, Millsaps College, Tougaloo College and Mississippi State University.
 If you wish to participate in the early-entry program, you must complete your prerequisites at one of these four institutions.
+Note: The FEE program is only offered for the Traditional BSN on the Jackson campus.

 In order to retain status in the Freshman Early Entry program, the student must meet the following conditions: